MadMarty/arch-madsonic/README.md

 Latest stable Madsonic release from Arch Linux AUR using Packer to compile.

-This is a Dockerfile setup for Madsonic - http://www.madsonic.org/
+This is a Dockerfile for Madsonic (fork of Subsonic) - http://www.madsonic.org/

 Pull image using:-